DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Acquired dermal macular hyperpigmentation presents with blue or brown-grey macules, which can change in size and morphology over time.
+Acquired dermal macular hyperpigmentation presents with blue, brown, slate grey or brownish-black macules, which can change in size and morphology over time.

 Acquired dermal macular hyperpigmentation is generally asymptomatic, although lichen planus pigmentosus is sometimes pruritic in its early phases.

 No detrimental serious long-term medical complications arise from acquired dermal macular hyperpigmentation.
-However, it has a high impact on the quality of life in people with skin of colour due to cosmetic visibility and slow resolution.
+However, it impacts on the quality of life in people with skin of colour due to cosmetic visibility and slow resolution.

 The diagnosis of acquired dermal macular hyperpigmentation and its subtypes are based on the cutaneous features and detailed history.